p-dahlback/roll20-ffxiv-ttrpg/README.md

 ## APIs

-Included is an API EndOfStep that performs MP recovery on tokens in Turn Order at the appropriate step:
+Included is an API EndOfStep that performs MP and job resource recovery on tokens in Turn Order at the appropriate step:

 * "End of Adventurer Step": All tokens with a sheet marked "adventurer" recover MP
 * "End of Enemy Step": All tokens with a sheet marked "enemy" recover MP